naofumi0115/PAV-Training/README.md

 - [CRUD](./crud.md)

 ## Home work
+Using [Run SQL Online](https://www.w3schools.com/sql/trysql.asp?filename=trysql_create_table) to test your sql statement.
+Pushing your answers in sql/crud/your_name branch.

-1. Let’s create a MySQL database called SampleDB with one table Users with the following structure:
+1. Let’s create a table Users with the following structure:
 ![](./users-table.png)

 2. Let’s write code to insert a new record into the table Users with following details: